 - Your roof orientation

 - How much energy you require

-- If you will be using a battery
+- If you will be using a solar battery

 Small-scale technology certificates (STC’s): Tip: To calculate how many STCs your system will generate, use the government's calculator.

-Feed-in Tariffs, differ between states and territories.
-For the most up to date and accurate information, check with your energy provider and your state information.
+Feed-in Tariffs differ between states and territories.
+For the most up-to-date and accurate information, check with your energy provider and your state government.

 - NSW: Service NSW

 - Orientation and output: Check your roof direction and the amount of space available for solar panels.
 From there, determine how much energy would be provided and determine if this would offset your energy bill to the desired amount.